kecheng55/kecheng/content/publication/acsmedchemlett.4c00365/index (3) (1).md

 ---
-title: 'Self-assembled nano-photosensitizer for targeted, activatable, and biosafe cancer phototheranostics'
+title: 'Synthesis and In Vivo Profiling of Desymmetrized Antimalarial Trioxolanes with Diverse Carbamate Side Chains'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Matthew T. Klope
+  - Juan A. Tapia Cardona
+  - Jun Chen
+  - Ryan L. Gonciarz
   - admin
-  - Junyang Qi
-  - Jie Zhang
-  - Huangxu Li
-  - Xiaojie Ren
-  - Wenyu Wei
-  - Lingkuan Meng
-  - Jing Li
-  - Qianqian Li
-  - Huatang Zhang
-  - Wenbin Deng
+  - Priyadarshini Jaishankar
-  - Hongyan Sun
+  - Julie Kim
-  - Lin Mei
+  - Jenny Legac
+  - Philip J. Rosenthal
+  - Adam R. Renslo

-date: '2022-11-15'
+date: '2024-09-05'
-doi: 10.1016/j.biomaterials.2022.121916
+doi: 10.1021/acsmedchemlett.4c00365

 # Schedule page publish date (NOT publication's date).
 publishDate: '2022-11-15T00:00:00Z'